kgateway-dev/kgateway.io/content/docs/faqs.md

   {{< card link="https://www.solo.io/products/gloo-gateway/" title="Solo.io" tag= "Enterprise" image="/img/gloo-gateway-ver-light-on-dark.png" >}}
 {{< /cards >}}

-## Why are there so many references to Gloo in this project?
+## Why are there some references to Gloo in this project?

 The {{< reuse "docs/snippets/product-name.md" >}} project was initially created as an open source project under the `solo-io` GitHub organization and maintained as part of Solo.io's Gloo product family.
-To become a vendor-netural project, the project was transferred to the `{{< reuse "docs/snippets/product-name.md" >}}` organization.
-The maintainers are currently working on removing the Solo.io branding from this project.
+While the project is transferred to the {{< reuse "docs/snippets/product-name.md" >}} organization, some of the references have not been cleaned up yet.
+The maintainers are currently working on removing the Solo.io or Gloo branding from this project.
+Feel free to raise any issues in the GitHub repo.

 ## Can I use k8sgateway in a service mesh?